There are many books to help new parents and their babies thrive. These are some quick tips to get you started.

 - Get some REST!
 Sleep when your baby sleeps.

-- Eat nutritious meals.
+- Eat healthy meals.
 Healthy eating habits will give you more energy, improve your mood and help you focus better.

 - Accept help or support when you need it.
 You cannot always do it all and need to take some time for yourself.
 Do activities that you enjoy.

-- If you find that you are frustrated or angry with your baby ask for help from a trusted relative or friend.
-If you have thoughts of wanting to harm yourself or your baby get help immediately!
-Go to your nearest hospital or call Netcare Access at 614-276-2273.
+- If you find that you are frustrated or angry with your baby, ask for help from a trusted relative or friend.

 - Join a parenting group.
 They can be a lot of fun and teach you many helpful skills as a new parent.